Overview of The Smartling Glossary

-Traditionally, a term was labelled as DNT on the source language level.
-This meant that the DNT flag was across all languages for a Glossary entry.
-However, now that there is no source language, the DNT flag is on a term-level.
-This means that when you create an entry across multiple languages, you can flag individual terms as DNT.
+A term needs to be labelled as DNT on your source language.
+The DNT flag is applied across all target languages for a Glossary entry.
 When adding a term as DNT, it should be inserted as it should be used in your translations for the selected languages.

-You can now archive a Glossary that is no longer in use.
+You can now archive a Glossary and Glossary entries that are no longer in use.
 Archived Glossaries will no longer be a part of any Linguistic Package, and cannot be used in any translations.

 While archiving your Glossary, if the Glossary is currently in use by a Linguistic Package, you will need to specify a replacement Glossary from a list of your active Glossaries.
 You can have multiple Linguistic Packages that all use the same Glossary.

 You must have at least one active Glossary at all times.

 Once archived, you can still view a list of all Glossaries by selecting the Show archived Glossaries checkbox from the Glossary list (no.2 below).